Wednesday, October 10, 2007

 Re Ephesians 5: I know I've mentioned this elsewhere on this blog, but I'll say it again: I discovered that in Ephesians 5, when it says wives should submit to their husbands, it's a continuation of thought in the previous verse: we believers are to submit to each other!
 It's not a separate thought at all, as I had been taught: it's the same word.
 It's not even a repetition of the same word -- that word is used only once, in the Greek, to cover BOTH the submitting to each other AND the wives submitting to their husbands.

-e way, and husbands in another.
+That seems to say to me that all believers are to submit to one another -- wives in one way, and husbands in another.
 Husbands get to be the servant, "point man" and protector, and wives get to be the servant, strong rescuer (gen 2:18), and rule over the household (Prov.
 31).

 Key point there is that both partners are servants to the other.
 That is where TRUE authority lies: in serving.
 Not in taking charge.